 The Importance Of Maintaining Family Connections In The Modern World

-We’re a fairly close family and generally have a get-together over a Sunday roast meal once or twice a month.
-However, given how busy modern life can be, it can still be tough to keep in contact with your family on a day-to-day and week-to-week basis.
+We’re a close family and have a get-together over a Sunday roast meal at least once or twice a month.
+However, given how busy modern life can be, it can still be tough to stay connected with your family on a day-to-day and week-to-week basis.
 But it can at least be made a bit easier these days with technology such as our mobile phones and suitable network tariffs that facilitate this at a low price point.

 This is especially important in our family as my brother-in-law is Australian, so he communicates with his family back in Australia on a weekly basis using text messaging and video calling etc. However, that’s no substitute for seeing people in person every year or two, so my sister, nephew and baby niece are now due to head out on another long journey to the other side of the world to visit the other half of the family.